MichaelJBerk/Splitter/README.md

 ## Beta Testing

-If you want to help test the next version of Splitter (or you just like living on the edge), you can try out the current beta release, which is based on the `dev` branch
+If you're a _"thrill seeker"_, want to help test the next version of Splitter, or just like living on the edge, you can try out the latest beta release, which is based on the `dev` branch

 [Download Latest Beta](https://install.appcenter.ms/users/mjosephberk/apps/splittertest/distribution_groups/public%20beta)